splunk/public-o11y-docs/synthetics/test-config/private-locations.rst

     docker-compose pull

 #.
-Recreate containers with the updated images
+Recreate containers with the updated images:

    .. code:: shell